sam-wee/edb-osp/pages/funding.md

 expenditures, number of Singaporean attendees or late submission of post-event documents may result in application to be voided, reduction of the disbursement amount, delay in disbursement of funds or affect future applications under the OSFP.

-    For enquiries on OSFP, please contact the SGN at singaporeglobalnetwork@edb.gov.sg.
+    For enquiries on OSFP, please contact us at singaporeglobalnetwork@edb.gov.sg.

 **Downloadable forms/templates/guide**